Authored by the expert who managed and guided the team behind the Albania Property Pack

 Which places become "accessible" at $300k in Albania as of 2026?

-At $300,000 in Albania, you gain access to parts of Komuna e Parisit in Tirana, smaller units in the prestigious Blloku i Ambasadave area, edges near Liqeni Artificial, plus better-positioned units in Sarandë and premium segments of Vlorë's waterfront.
+At $300,000 in Albania, neighborhoods that were out of reach at lower budgets start to open up, including parts of Komuna e Parisit in Tirana, edges of the Blloku i Ambasadave area, pockets near Liqeni Artificial, and better-positioned units in Sarande and along the Vlore waterfront.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Albania.